Nashwan: 1989: three-year-old season

 Nashwan's next task was to prove himself against older opposition, starting with the Eclipse Stakes over one and a quarter miles at Sandown Park on 8 July.
 Despite having recently recovered from a foot infection and facing both the outstanding racemare Indian Skimmer and the champion miler Warning, he was sent off the 2/5 favourite.
 Nashwan took the lead approaching the final furlong and won by five lengths from the outsider Opening Verse, who later won the Breeders' Cup Mile.
 Two weeks later, Nashwan contested Britain's most prestigious all-aged race, the King George VI and Queen Elizabeth Stakes over one and a half miles at Ascot.
 With the late withdrawal of Prix du Jockey Club winner Old Vic, Nashwan was expected to win easily and started as 2/9 favourite.
 This time he had to fight for his victory, with old rival Cacoethes challenging him throughout the final two furlongs.
 Nashwan was driven out by Carson to win by a neck, with the subsequent Prix de l'Arc de Triomphe winner Carroll House a further eleven lengths back in fifth.
-His narrow margin of victory lead some critics to question his status as a "super-horse".
+His narrow margin of victory led some critics to question his status as a "super-horse".

 Nashwan's owner decided not to attempt the Triple Crown in the St Leger Stakes, and the colt was instead aimed at the Prix de l'Arc de Triomphe at Longchamp in October.
 To prepare for this race, he was sent to the Prix Niel over the Arc course and distance on 17 September.
 Racing on soft ground, Nashwan moved up to challenge in the straight but made no further progress and finished third, beaten one and a half lengths and half a length by the French-trained colts Golden Pheasant and French Glory.
-Neither Hern nor Carson could offer any explanation for the "lifeless" performance with the jockey commenting that the 1/5 favourite "didn't have any energy".
+Neither Hern nor Carson could offer any explanation for the "lifeless" performance, with the jockey commenting that the 1/5 favourite "didn't have any energy".
 Nashwan missed the Arc, and, as had been announced in summer, he was retired from racing at the end of the year.

 Assessment

 Nashwan was rated the third best British-trained three-year-old of 1989.
-The independent Timeform organisation gace him a rating of 135, behind Zilzal (137) and Old Vic (136).
+The independent Timeform organisation gave him a rating of 135, behind Zilzal (137) and Old Vic (136).
 The official International Classification also placed him third behind the same two colts.
 He is the only horse to have won the 2000 Guineas, Epsom Derby, Eclipse and King George VI & Queen Elizabeth Stakes in the same season.
 Dick Hern called Nashwan "the best horse I've ever trained".